 Trek Travel organizes vacations of a lifetime for riders and non-riders alike.
 We include so much other than riding in our packages so there is something for everyone.
 All of our packages are priced per person, double occupancy, regardless of whether you choose to ride a little, a lot, or not at all.
 Please see specific trips or contact a Trip Consultant for details regarding the best trips for non-riders.
 Non-riders on self-guided trips are asked to be self-sufficient in arranging other activities and extra transport if needed during daily ride options.

 You will receive specific instructions upon booking your trip.
 Depending on the destination, either your Trek Travel host will meet you at the hotel to receive your bike and equipment before you continue your travels or you will leave everything with your hotel during check out and they will take care of returning it to your host.

 Please, note that Trek Travel will not provide you with any energy bars or snacks.
 We suggest that you bring along some nutrition bars and hydration tablets that you can mix with water for a hydrating beverage.
 Please be prepared to carry these in your jersey pockets while riding.
 It is always a good idea to bring a small backpack to carry your snacks, wallet, and any personal items while riding.

 Yes, on a self-guided trip you are responsible for locking and securing your bike at the hotel and everywhere you go.
 Your host will instruct you about where to securely store your bike and equipment at the hotel and will provide you with a bike lock.
-Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take the lights off your bike and follow the charging instructions issued by your Trek Travel host.
-If you are using an e-bike, you will need to charge the battery nightly, using the charging cord provided.
+Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take your Garmin GPS and the lights off your bike and follow the charging instructions issued by your Trek Travel host.
+If you are using an e-bike, you will need to charge the battery nightly.
+All charging cords and accessories are provided.